twolfson/node-jsmin2/README.md

 // Process the jquery source via jsmin var jqueryMinObj = jsmin(jquerySrc);

-// Minified code is availabe at
+// Minified code is available at
 // jqueryMinObj.code;

 // Coordinate map of source code to minified code is available at